Bubblegum (wrestler)

-Philip "Pip" Cartner (born 20 June 1984), better known by his ring name Bubblegum, is a British professional wrestler.
-He has wrestled in many independent promotions within the United Kingdom but he is perhaps best known for his work in British Championship Wrestling, Norton British Wrestling, Preston City Wrestling and his television exposure with Frontier Wrestling Alliance, Real Quality Wrestling, Irish Whip Wrestling and New Generation Wrestling.
+Philip "Pip" Cartner (born 20 June 1984), better known by his ring name Bubblegum, is a British former professional wrestler.
+He has previous wrestled in many independent promotions within the United Kingdom but he is perhaps best known for his work in British Championship Wrestling (BCW), Norton British Wrestling (NBW), Preston City Wrestling (PCW: UK) and his television exposure with Frontier Wrestling Alliance (FWA), Real Quality Wrestling (RQW), Irish Whip Wrestling (IWW) and New Generation Wrestling (NGW).